nargestohidloo/NargesTohidloo/README.md

 ### 🌱 Front-End Developer in Progress

-I'm passionate about building modern, responsive, and user-friendly web applications.
+I build modern, responsive, and user-friendly web interfaces using **HTML, CSS, JavaScript, React, and Next.js**.

-Currently learning Front-End Development with **HTML, CSS, JavaScript, React, and Next.js**, while improving my skills through real-world projects and continuous practice.

-I enjoy turning ideas into clean, interactive, and visually appealing experiences.

-> 💙 *Always learning.
-Always building.*
+Driven by curiosity and a passion for clean design, I'm constantly learning, experimenting, and creating projects that challenge me to become a better developer every day.

+> ⚡ *Building today.
+Improving forever.*

 ---